-The Viatorian Community is in the process of establishing Cristo Rey St. Viator Las Vegas College Prep, proposed to open in the fall of 2019.
+The Viatorian Community is in the process of establishing Cristo Rey St. Viator Las Vegas College Prep, proposed to open in August, 2019.
 The Viatorians will be the sole religious sponsor of this new high school, with Fr.
 Thomas von Behren, CSV, serving as president.
 The school will reflect the Cristo Rey model, with its blending of a rigorous academic preparation with significant professional work experience through the Corporate Work Study Program, Catholic values and supporting students to — and through — college.
 The goal is to recognize young people with limited means and help them meet the challenges of the 21st Century, head on.

 Viator House of Hospitality was established in January, 2017 to provide compassionate accompaniment of young male undocumented immigrants released from federal detention.
 Its supportive living environment allows these young men to attend school, grow spiritually and emotionally, receive medical attention and work while they await court proceedings to see if they can become U. S. citizens.
 Without this type of accompaniment, these young men would be transferred to an adult detention facility where they would wait for months for their court hearings.
 Br.
 Michael Gosch, CSV, and Fr.
 Corey Brost, CSV, co-direct the house.
 In July, 2019, Viator House of Hospitality became an independent 501(c)(3) nonprofit organization.
 Make donations here.

 Cristo Rey St Martin College Prep, a Catholic, co-educational college preparatory school for students from low income families, is located in Waukegan, Illinois.
 CRSM is committed to academic excellence made affordable through each student’s participation in its corporate internship program: Hire4Ed.
 CRSM strives to develop the full potential of each student in an atmosphere of mutual respect for the religious and cultural heritage of every individual.